JerRhoads/Wealthwise/README.md

-# Wealthwise App
+# Wealthwise - V2
-HTML and Node.js app that works as a rudimentary financial planner.
+Java, HTML, CSS, & Python app that works as a rudimentary financial planner.